-If your visa has been rejected, you are probably feeling a mix of emotions that include anger, frustration, and anxiety.
-Understanding why visas are rejected can go a long way toward easing your mind and helping you create a plan to be successful in the future.
+If your visa application has been rejected, you are probably feeling a mix of emotions that include anger, frustration, and anxiety.
+Understanding why visa applications are refused can go a long way toward easing your mind and helping you create a plan to be successful in the future, either with an appeal or a new application.
 With this in mind, here are a few common reasons for visa rejections.

 Filling out paperwork – especially a lot of paperwork – can make anyone’s eyes glaze over.
 If your visa application contained even a small mistake, it can raise a red flag for immigration officials.
 Your application may have been rejected due to an inaccuracy in information or even an accidental omission.
 The good news is you can easily correct these mistakes.
 It is very important to remember, however, that you must be completely honest when submitting an application, as misrepresentation can result in being barred from applying for a visa for five years.